Who is this guide for?

 The good news is that there are strategies and tools to help you improve communication and execution.
-The ability to respond quickly to poor in-store execution matters.
+The ability to communicate with and hear back from sites matters.

 Responding within five days to poorly executed promotions can lead to 14.5% revenue recapture.
 Stores that properly execute promotional displays can register a sales lift up to 193%!